|

+Niche construction.
 The neglected process in evolution

 A review by Gert Korthof 16 Jul 2008

-book Niche construction.
+Niche construction.
 The neglected process in evolution.

 by John Odling-Smee, Kevin Laland, Marcus Feldman (2003), Princeton paperback 472 pages.

-Niche construction Niche Construction is a prime example of an extension of the orthodox neo-Darwinian paradigm.
+Niche Construction is a prime example of an extension of the orthodox neo-Darwinian paradigm.
 According to Odling-Smee et al Niche Construction theory has important, but hitherto neglected implications for evolutionary biology.

 What is Niche Construction?
-An analyses of what organisms do, or -more fundamental- what life is, leads to Niche Construction.
+An analysis of what organisms do, or -more fundamental- what life is, leads to Niche Construction.
 Organisms take food (organic or inorganic), take other organisms as food (predators), produce waste and artefacts, thereby changing their own environments and the environments of other organisms (7).
-As a consequence they are modifying selection pressures of their own species and other species.
+As a consequence, they are modifying selection pressures of their own species and other species.
 Niche Construction can change the direction, rate and dynamics of the evolutionary process, because it introduces feedback into the evolutionary process.
 Examples: a spider's web is itself a transitory object, but it is recreated regularly, so is a constant factor not only in his own environment, but also in the environment of insects.
-A beaver's dam modifies many selecton pressures in the beaver's environment (fishes, frogs, herons, etc.) and is considered a keystone species.
+A beaver's dam modifies many selection pressures in the beaver's environment (fishes, frogs, herons, etc.) and is considered a keystone species.

 Neo-Darwinism